ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part04.md

                                           # The URL that will go in your browser to access the Ortelius frontend
 ```

-- For Argocd i had to edit the `ingressClass` to make it Traefik aware
+- For Argocd I had to edit the `ingressClassName` to make it Traefik aware

 ```yaml
       # Argo CD server ingress configuration